 -c, --console, --nowindowed Open a console window for standard i/o (default).
-On Windows this option will have no effect if the first script is a '.pyw' file.
+On Windows this option has no effect if the first script is a '.pyw' file.

 -w, --windowed, --noconsole Windows and Mac OS X: do not provide a console window for standard i/o.
-On Mac OS X this also triggers building an OS X .app bundle.
-On Windows this option will be set if the first script is a '.pyw' file.
-This option is ignored in NIX systems.
+On Mac OS this also triggers building a Mac OS .app bundle.
+On Windows this option is automatically set if the first script is a '.pyw' file.
+This option is ignored on NIX systems.